mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 just about.
 What's been really energizing about tech.
 It's like, what is the cool new thing, right?
 Like what's the new, cool thing that people want to build or how do you want to solve it?
-And, and, and building upon that.
-And it's been really interesting, but very different cultures as far as like what motivates people to show up.
+And, and building upon that.
+And it's been really interesting, but very different cultures as far as  what motivates people to show up.
 [00:06:36]

 **Michaela:** Yeah.
 Yeah, I can imagine.
 Yeah.
 I like it this very, very, to the